rharbird/ucl-microbit-robotics-readthedocs/source/getting_started.rst

 Make a change
 -------------
 What else can you do?
 Try it out.
-You have written your first program.
-Carry on and see what else you can do with the micro:bit.
+You have written your first program, carry on and see what else you can do with the micro:bit.
+There are lots more resources online.